kenburnham/roulette/README.md

-# roulette
+# Roulette
                   This program tests the gambling theory of:
           "You can't lose, if you just double your wager after each loss"

-          To keep it simple - we are assuming you are playing roulette - and are assuming you are betting on RED every spin.
+### To keep it simple -
+          We are assuming you are playing roulette - and are assuming you are betting on RED every spin.
 Their are 18 of both colors (red + black), plus (2) greens, so your odds of winning each hand are 18/38 = 47.3%.